jluttine/CryptOS/README.md

 Build the ISO image:

 ```
-nix-build 'nixos.nix' -A config.system.build.isoImage -I nixos-config=iso.nix
+nix-build
 ```

-If you don't want to use the pinned version of NixOS and nixpkgs, and want to use the nixpkgs of your own system:
+By default, a pinned version of nixpkgs is used.
+If you don't want to use the pinned version of NixOS and nixpkgs, modify `nixpkgs` in `default.nix`.
+For instance, if you want to use the nixpkgs of your own system, set:

 ```
-nix-build '<nixpkgs/nixos>' -A config.system.build.isoImage -I nixos-config=iso.nix
+nixpkgs ? <nixpkgs>
 ```

 Also, it is possible to to just provide path to your locally checked out
-nixpkgs: `/path/to/nixpkgs/nixos`.
+nixpkgs:

-To build 32-bit ISO image on 64-bit system:

 ```
-nix-build '<nixpkgs/nixos>' -A config.system.build.isoImage -I nixos-config=iso.nix --argstr system i686-linux
+nixpkgs ? "/path/to/nixpkgs"
 ```

+To build 32-bit ISO image, modify `system` to `i686-linux`.

 The ISO image can be found in `result/iso/`.
 You can test the built ISO file in a virtual machine.
 For instance: